Redocly/redocly-cli/docs/commands/preview-docs.md

 redocly preview-docs openapi/openapi.yaml
 ```

-In this case, `preview-docs` will preview the definition that was passed to the command.
+In this case, `preview-docs` previews the definition that was passed to the command.
 The configuration file is ignored.

 #### Pass api alias